LSSTDESC/ComputingInfrastructure/doc/LSST_DESC_Notes/template_LSST_DESC_Note.md

 aspects of LSST DESC Note style, and giving some pointers to good resources.

-This Note was generated on: |date|
+This Note was generated on: <add date here by hand>

 Introduction
 ------------

-This is a template restructuredtext LSST DESC Note, for you to adapt for your own work.
+This is a template markdown LSST DESC Note, for you to adapt for your own work.
 It also contains instructions for how to get started writing a note.